Obituary: Victoria “Vickie” Briggs

 Vickie enjoyed traveling, especially bus tours, and getting together with the girls and playing cards on Saturdays.

-She was predeceased by her two daughters, Bonnie Lee Briggs in 1962 and Julie Victoria Briggs in 1964; her husband George in 1988; and her parents.
+She was predeceased by her two daughters, Bonnie Lee Briggs in 1962 and Julie Victoria Briggs in 1964, her husband, George, in 1988, her parents.

+Vickie is survived by her brother, Leon Blow and his wife, Carol of Georgia; her sister-in-law, Amy Morway of Vermont; and several nieces and nephews.

 An online guestbook may be signed, and memories shared at http://www.familyfirstfuneralhomes.com